-Jamison furthermore suggested that this was followed by the consolidation of a system in which the peninsular territories - at least in Apulia - were divided into 'districts', namely, the comestabulie, and that the barons in each district were grouped under the command of an appointed constable.
-49 Although neither Jamison nor those who have subsequently used her claim do not provide direct evidence for the existence of those special officers in 1137, they presume the inauguration of the comestabuli plan from an incident attested in the Montecassino Chronica.
-50 The abbot-elect of Montecassino, in the context of the imperial German invasion, narrowly escaped when passing through the Terra Beneventana on his way to meet the German emperor at Lagopesole, being delivered by the inhabitants of Guardia Lombardi into the hands of Robbertus de Morra and the aforementioned comestabulus Gilbert de Balvano, 'who was in charge of King Roger's army' (qui exercitui Rogerii regis preerant).
-51 Though neither of these commanders is described as comestabulus in the chronicle, both are attested in the Quaternus as tenants of the region.
-52
+&lt;sup>48 Robert of Selby had succeeded the late Guarin at the chancery and, thus, as commander in charge of the defense in Capua in 1137.
+The papal and imperial army dislodged the royal forces, forcing Robert's retreat.
+For a relevant discussion, see Jamison, "Norman Administration," pp. 252, 257, 271-72.
+On Robert of Selby, see Erich Caspar, Roger II (1101-1154) und die Gründung der normannisch-sicilischen Monarchie (Innsbruck: Wagner, 1904), pp. 302-3; Charles H. Haskins, "England and Sicily in the Twelfth Century," The English Historical Review 26.103-4 (1911): 433-47, 641-65 (p.
+437); Mario more suggested that this was followed by the consolidation of a system in which the peninsular territories-at least in Apulia-were divided into "districts," namely, the comestabulie, and that the barons in each district were grouped under the command of an appointed constable.
+49 Although neither Jamison nor those who have subsequently used her claim provide direct evidence for the existence of those special officers in 1137, they infer the inauguration of the comestabuli plan from an incident attested in the Montecassino Chronica.
+The abbot-elect of Montecassino, at the time of the imperial German invasion, narrowly escaped when passing through the Terra Beneventana on his way to meet the German emperor at Lagopesole, being delivered by the inhabitants of Guardia Lombardi into the hands of Robbertus de Morra and the aforementioned comestabulus Gilbert de Balvano, "who was in charge of King Roger's army" ("qui exercitui Rogerii regis preerant").51 Though neither of these commanders is described as comestabulus in the chronicle, both are attested in the Quaternus as tenants of the region.